soundpress/RulesOfNYC/docs/c26/index.rst

    6. Green property certification grants pay for a New York city green property certification plaque.
 To be eligible for a green property certification grant, parties must receive a notice of completion from the Office or a certificate of completion of the New York state department of environmental conservation.

    7. City enrollment grants fund eligible cleanup activities at publicly-owned sites, at affordable and/or supportive housing sites funded by the New York city department of housing preservation and development, at industrial or manufacturing development sites supported by the New York city economic development corporation or other projects receiving substantial support from the City, and at environmental tax lien sites designated by the New York city office of management and budget.
-They may be used for eligible services and/or activities, as provided in §43-1419, that are included in, and performed according to the terms of, a remedial action work plan approved by the office or by the New York state department of environmental conservation.
+They may be used for eligible services and/or activities, as provided in 43 RCNY § 43-1419, that are included in, and performed according to the terms of, a remedial action work plan approved by the office or by the New York state department of environmental conservation.

 c.
 Other Grants.

    1. Technical assistance grants are awarded to a developer of a preferred community development project where such developer is a not-for-profit corporation, to a community based organization that seeks to apply for a department of state brownfield opportunity area grant, or to a community brownfield planning organization facilitating community brownfield planning activities and services in a place-based community brownfield planning area.
-The grant covers a range of technical services performed by a qualified vendor for project pre-development, management and technical assistance, as provided in section 43-1419.
+The grant covers a range of technical services performed by a qualified vendor for project pre-development, management and technical assistance, as provided in 43 RCNY § 43-1419.

    2. Brownfield opportunity area local match grants are awarded to a recipient of a New York state department of state brownfield opportunity area grant or to a community brownfield planning organization identified by the Office that is facilitating brownfield planning activities and services for a place-based community brownfield planning area.
-For recipients of a New York state brownfield opportunity area grant, this grant assists grantees that meet the local match requirement for a state brownfield opportunity area grant pursuant to general municipal law section 970-r.
+For recipients of a New York state brownfield opportunity area grant, this grant assists grantees that meet the local match requirement for a state brownfield opportunity area grant pursuant to general municipal law § 970-r.

    3. E-designation hazardous material remediation grants and restrictive declaration hazardous material remediation grants provide funding for hazardous material cleanup at e-designation hazardous material sites and restrictive declaration hazardous material sites that are not enrolled in the City voluntary cleanup program, that have an approved remedial action plan, and that have received a notice of satisfaction from the office for remediation of hazardous material.